-Gainsight recommends admins to use upsert action instead of Insert to avoid duplicates as insert operation will be deprecated soon.
+Gainsight recommends using the upsert action instead of Insert to avoid duplicates as the insert operation will be deprecated soon.
 The other fields displayed include Rule name, Rule type, and Select field index.

-This feature helps Gainsight Admins to analyze the active rules in their Org and analyze which rules can be optimized.
+This feature helps Gainsight Admins to analyze the active rules in their Org and identify which rules can be optimized.

 You can click the information icon next to the name of each subpage to see a summary of each page, recommendations on how to use the tools available, and any limitations the page might have.